JaBoiJimJam/FireFind/backend/README.md

 uvicorn firefind.api:app --reload
 ```

-Then send a `POST` request to `http://localhost:8000/scan` with a CSV or XLSX file in the `file` form field.
-Findings are returned as JSON and optional CSV/PDF reports are saved to the `out/` directory.
+Then send a `POST` request to `http://localhost:8000/api/scan` with CSV/XLSX files in a `files` form field.
+Findings are returned as JSON and optional CSV/PDF reports are saved to the `out/` directory when `save_csv=1` and/or `save_pdf=1` are present in the query string.

 #### Configuration API